HEPTACOM/heptaconnect-docs/docs/reference/adr/2021-10-29-flow-components-are-not-crud.md

 Receivers are not meant to do everything, when it is about receiving a command.
 Receivers are meant to be used for entities only.
-Grouping explorers, emitters, receivers and "deletors" into a single CRUD flow component enforces structures that probably don't benefit APIs, that do not fall into this pattern.
+Grouping explorers, emitters, receivers and "deleters" into a single CRUD flow component enforces structures that probably don't benefit APIs, that do not fall into this pattern.
 Grouping flow components is not helpful when we do not know the possible groups in beforehand and therefore can't be done right.
 Every other transfer needs a new flow component.
 As routes connect emitters and receivers they need to learn how to decide which flow components to use on a route.